-September I, HEREBY, CERTIFY that on this day of , 2005, before the undersigned, a Notary Public of the state and county aforesaid, personally appeared WAYNE COOPER.
-President of the Board of County Commissioners for Charles County, Maryland, and he acknowledged the foregoing Memorandum of Understanding to be the duly authorized act and deed of the Board of County
+I, HEREBY, CERTIFY that on this day of undersigned, a Notary Public of the state and county aforesaid, personally appeared WAYNE COOPER.
+President of the Board of County Commissioners for Charles County, Maryland, and he acknowledged the foregoing Memorandum of Understanding to be the duly authorized act and deed of the Board of County Commissioners for Charles County, Maryland.